"You worship what you do not know; we worship what we know, for salvation is from the Jews.

 The LORD of hosts.”

 Now compare yourselves to Him.
 Think about Him for a couple of minutes.
 Visualize yourself approaching such a God seated on His throne in prayer.
 How do you feel?
 Proud?
 Bold?
 Confident?
 I didn't think so…Even the angels in heaven who are holy and always in His presence had to cover their face.
-We see in the book of revelation when John saw Him, he fell down as though dead.
+We see in the book of revelation when John saw Him in a vision, he fell down as though dead.

 The bible says “No man has ever seen the face of God”.
 He lives in unapproachable light.

 So I encourage you, let your faith not be shallow based on signs, healings and miracles.
 Let your faith not be based on anything that Jesus can give you.
-Let it be based on the fact that you need a saviourand He is the one.
+Let it be based on the fact that you need a savior and He is that savior.
 Rejoice in the fact that you are saved.
 Be glad and content with the fact that you now belong to God and are reconciled to Him.
 You now have eternal life.
 You now have God on your side.
 He has promised never to leave you nor forsake you.
 Rejoice and seek after intimacy with Him.

 Remember Jesus said “Don’t rejoice because the demons are subject to you, but rejoice because your names are written in the Lamb’s book of life”.
 Jesus was glad that He gets to be with us, but we seem to be glad because of the power and miracles we get to see.
 That ought not to be.
 We need to rejoice because we get to know Him and be with Him and enjoy an intimate relationship with Him.